byui-cse/cse212-csharp/docs/lesson09/prepare.md

 caption="Unbalanced BST"
 %}

 This tree is a BST but looks more like a linked list.
-This BST is unbalanced has a resulting performance for searching of O(n) instead of O(log n).
+This BST is unbalanced and has a resulting performance for searching of O(n) instead of O(log n).

 ### Balanced Binary Search Trees